-The Audit & Risk Committee
+The Audit and Risk Committee

-The Audit & Risk Committee, chaired by Pro-Chancellor Dr Elaine Way, met five times during the year, with the University's Internal and External Auditors in attendance at all meetings.
+The Audit and Risk Committee, chaired by Pro-Chancellor Dr Elaine Way, met five times during the year, with the University's Internal and External Auditors in attendance at all meetings.
 The Committee considered detailed reports together with recommendations for the improvement of the University's systems of internal control and management's responses and implementation timescales.
-While Senior Management attend meetings of Audit & Risk Committee as necessary, they are not members of the Committee, and the Committee meets both the External and Internal Auditors in private session at least once each year.
+While Senior Management attend meetings of the Audit and Risk Committee as necessary, they are not members of the Committee, and the Committee meets both the External and Internal Auditors in private session at least once each year.

-The Resources Commitee
+The Resources Committee

-The Resources Committee, chaired by the Honorary Treasurer David Clements, met four times during the academic year.
+The Resources Committee, chaired by the Honorary Treasurer David Clements, met five times during the academic year.
 The Committee recommends to the Council the University's annual revenue and capital budgets for the University group and monitors performance in relation to the approved budget.
-The Committee also has, inter alia, oversight of matters pertaining to the estate, information technology and people and culture strategies, together with the annual budget for the Students' Union.
+The Committee also has, inter alia, oversight of matters pertaining to the estate, information technology and people and culture.

-The People Commitee
+The People Committee

-The People Committee, chaired by Dr Jenny Pyper, Chair of Council, met four times during the academic year.
-The Committee brings together the responsibilities of remuneration, nominations and governance.
+The People Committee, chaired by Dr Jenny Pyper, Chair of Council, met seven times during the academic year.
+The Committee brings together the responsibilities of remuneration, nominations and people and culture.
 In this context, it reviews annually the salaries of the senior staff of the University including that of the Vice-Chancellor.
 The review takes account of any external earnings, including consultancy, by senior staff as well as the salary norms within the higher education sector for a wide variety of senior posts.
-The Committee is also responsible for recommending the appointment and re-appointment of members to the Council and ensures that Council keeps up to date with best practice governance initiatives both within the sector and at board level generally.
+The Committee is also responsible for recommending the appointment and re-appointment of members to Council and its Committees, together with University appointments on subsidiary companies.